Sub-spin-flop switching of a fully compensated antiferromagnet by magnetic field

-The presence of these magnetic phases is clearly revealed in our transport measurements.
+The presence of these magnetic phases is clearly revealed in our transport measurements using the CeNiAsO single crystals grown via a two-step process \cite{supp}.
 Figure \ref{basic}(b) displays the temperature dependence of in-plane resistivity at 0 T, with its first derivative shown in the inset. $T_{N1}$ and $T_{N2}$ are 8.8 and 6.2 K, respectively.
 Figure \ref{basic}(c) presents the low-temperature specific heat versus temperature, where a 9-T field has almost no effect on the specific heat.
 These results confirm two AFM transitions consistent with prior polycrystalline studies \cite{LuoY11}.
 Figure \ref{basic}(d) shows temperature-dependent magnetic susceptibility, revealing strong magnetic anisotropy for $H//a$ and $H//c$ from 300 K down to 2 K. The high-temperature $H//a$ data ($\chi_a$) can be fitted by the Curie-Weiss function, $\chi = \chi_0 + C/(T-\theta_W)$, where $\chi_0$, $C$, and $\theta_W$ are the temperature-independent background, Curie constant, and Weiss temperature, respectively.
-The fitting yields $\theta_W$ = -23.8 K and $\mu_{eff}$ = 2.11 $\mu_B$, close to those reported for polycrystalline samples.
+The fitting yields $\theta_W$ = -23.8 K and $\mu_{eff}$ = 2.11 $\mu_B$, close to those reported for polycrystalline samples \cite{LuoY11,WuS19}.
 The weak temperature dependence of $\chi_{c}$ prevents reliable Curie-Weiss fitting.

-It has been theoretically proposed that anisotropic resistivity serves as a fingerprint of a $p$-wave magnet, arising from a spin-split Fermi surface with odd parity \cite{HellenesAB23}.
-Consequently, for CeNiAsO below $T_{\mathrm{N2}}$, a significant resistivity anisotropy is expected along the $a_M$- and $b_M$-axes.
-However, in a zero-field-cooled (ZFC) sample, the degenerate domains D1 and D2 may coexist with equal probability, leading to an effective averaging of the direction-dependent resistivity and resulting in isotropic transport behavior.
-To suppress this domain averaging and unveil the intrinsic resistivity anisotropy, we apply an in-plane magnetic field---along either the $x$- or $y$-axis---to lift the degeneracy between D1 and D2 by introducing an energy splitting between the two domains.